 Reporting & Data

 Currently, all scanned data can be accessed via an Excel file that can be exported directly from the platform.
-As a premium member of Swapcard, you should have access to the Analytics module which can be reached through the Event Studio: Event Studio > Analytics > Export detailed statistics and download the report “Session registrations, attendance, and feedback”.
+As a premium member of Swapcard, you should have access to the Analytics module which can be found in the Studio's left sidebar under Analytics → Reports, and download the report “Session registrations, attendance, and feedback”.
 This export contains the date and time of the first Scan In and the last Scan Out, when available.